paul-hammant/mockpico/readme.md

 Understands a few Dependency Injection (DI) technologies
 --------------------------------------------------------

 The setter methods or fields to inject into were annotated with Spring’s @Autowired or @Inject from JSR330, Guice or PicoContainer.
-The three variables in this case are injected into where there dependent types are declared for FooController.
-Each of the three could be Mocks made by Mockito, or real or stub implementations as you see fit.
+The four variables in this case (a, b, c, d) are injected into where the applicable injection-points as declared for FooController.
+Each of the four could be Mocks made by Mockito, or real or stub implementations as you see fit.

 Here is a full test case showing a number of permutations of Mockpico in use:
 [MockpicoTestCase.java](mockpico/blob/master/src/test/java/com/thoughtworks/mockpico/MockpicoTestCase.java).